 So if Lockett is going to give up return duty—and based off his comments last season, he'd prefer to keep doing it if coaches let him—the Seahawks will need to feel comfortable about whoever is replacing him.
 Moore and Homer both showed some good things last year in those jobs, and most importantly they took care of the football.
 And the Seahawks also drafted two players this spring who had return experience in college, running back DeeJay Dallas and receiver Freddie Swain.

 Dallas saw most of his action as a returner in 2018, returning 17 kicks for 367 yards and 11 punts for 191 yards and a touchdown.
 Swain returned 39 punts over four seasons in Florida, including 36 in his final two seasons, one of those for a touchdown, and general manager John Schneider noted after the draft that he could be an option there immediately.

 "He's a very good punt returner," Schneider said.
 "I would say from a special teams standpoint, he's going to be a guy that's going to be in the mix right away."

 The Seahawks love what Lockett brings in the return game, but this year more than ever thanks to what they saw from Moore and Homer last season, and after the addition of Dallas and Swain, they might be in good position to take those jobs off of his plate if they think it is the best move for him and the offense.

-Check out photos of Seahawks quarterback from throughout the first eight seasons of his career.
+Check out photos of Seahawks quarterback Russell Wilson from throughout his ten seasons in Seattle.